BDC Hamburger Icon

 You should lease a company car if:

-• You’d rather not be responsible for the costly maintenance of the vehicle.
+• You’d rather avoid costly maintenance responsibilities.

-Business car leasing vs. buying FAQ
+Business car leasing vs. buying FAQs

 In theory, any business owner can buy a vehicle under their company name.
 An exception exists for sole proprietors, who can only buy cars through their personal finances under their legal name.
 However, a sole proprietor who registers as a limited liability company can then buy a car through their company name.
 Additionally, a sole proprietor who buys a car under their own name and uses it primarily for business may be able to claim several vehicle-related tax deductions.

-Sean Peek contributed to this article.
+Amanda Hoffman contributed to this article.

 Did you find this content helpful?